moble/www_black-holes_org/.github/README.md

 - [ ] Add redirects for old ugly pages with [jekyll-redirect-from](https://github.com/jekyll/jekyll-redirect-from), which is allowed on github
 - [ ] Update old `.markdown` files to actually use markdown and have correct front matter
-- [ ] Style audio so that it's visible
 - [ ] Make the FAQ something like [the old one](https://www.black-holes.org/explore/faq)
 - [ ] Correct Next/Prev buttons to use `_data/menu.yml`
 - [ ] Convert old Flash animations to use CSS or JavaScript